 Remember, remember the 5th of November: gunpowder, treason and plot.
-The British tradition of burning the Guy, and holding fireworks displays, originated in a plot to blow up London’s Houses of Parliament.
-Since then, an effigy has been burned on ‘guy fawkes night’: November fifth.
+The first recorded instance of fireworks in London was back in 1605.
+The British tradition of burning the Guy, and holding fireworks displays, originated in a plot by Guy Fawkes and a group of Catholics to blow up London’s Houses of Parliament.
+Since then, an effigy has been burned on ‘Guy Fawkes night’: November fifth.

-Luckily, there are plenty to choose from.
-Here are just a few of our favourites, from bonfires near me in south London, up to the north of the capital.
+Now, the traditional bonfires are accompanied by firework displays, across the UK.
+And luckily, there are plenty of fireworks in London to choose from.
+Here are just a few of our favourites, from bonfires in south London, to events in the north of the capital.
 They run from free, large-scale community gatherings, to ticketed ‘festival’ extravaganzas.
 Please let me know if I’ve missed off your favourite London firework display.

-Victoria Park Fireworks, TBC
+Victoria Park Fireworks, 3 November

-Blackheath Fireworks, 3 November
+Blackheath Fireworks, 2 November

 This large display in the south London borough of Lewisham attracts thousands, and a well-publicised campaign has resulted in it being kept as a free event.
 Running costs are high, though, so the organisers ask for donations where possible.
 The display starts at 8pm, with a funfair from midday, and food and drink from 5pm.